 “OrientDB matches all our criteria and over.
 Its team is always available, very active and always ready to give support about doubts and questions.” - Claudio Tesoriero, founder @BaasBox

-OrientDB is privately funded and the first and only graph database listed on Gartner’s 2014 Operational DBMS Magic Quadrant.** How is it possible to successfully compete against DBMS products that have multimillions in venture capital funds, all while maintaining ZERO debt?
+OrientDB is privately funded and the first graph database ever to be listed on Gartner’s Operational DBMS Magic Quadrant in 2013.** How is it possible to successfully compete against DBMS products that have multimillions in venture capital funds, all while maintaining ZERO debt?

 When the only obligation is to the clients, it’s easy to keep your priorities in the right place.
 Effort is focused on building a high-quality, innovative product, while our clients and users do our marketing for us.
 Since all Orient Technologies sales are based on word-of-mouth or incoming inquiries, OrientDB’s international reputation for having unmatched technical capabilities has been paramount in its success.
 We’re 100% dependent on client satisfaction, so prompt support assistance and quick issue resolution is absolutely critical to our business.